Hoang-Long2012/pipeline-toolkit/README.md

 `Stack` raises `StackOverflowError` when pushing to a full stack and `StackUnderflowError` when accessing or removing an item from an empty stack.

+Iterating over a stack yields values from the top of the stack to the bottom.

 For detailed stack operations and behavior, see the `pipeline.stack` module.

 ## API Overview